Are you a student in the Madison area looking for tips that will help bolster your Peace Corps Application or improve your chances?

 Here are some resources SuccessWorks has developed that students may need access to under the current situation:

-- Virtual Events including a virtual career fair, mock interviews, and a number of employer engagement opportunities
+- Events including career fairs, mock interviews, and a number of employer engagement opportunities

 - Virtual & Phone Interview Prep Guide